 They tell us what they like and don’t like about their accommodations around the city.
 Some rave and some rant.

-Below are some of the best hotels to stay in New York City selected from popular neighborhoods.
+Below are some of the best hotels in New York City in popular neighborhoods as well as some nearby cities in New Jersey.

 Times Square Hotels

-If you are looking to be within walking distance to great attractions and you love an electric vibe, then Times Square is where to stay in New York City!
+If you want to be within walking distance of many attractions and you love an electric vibe, then Times Square is for you!

 You’ll find a wide range of room prices and a variety of hotel styles.
 Some hotels have a rooftop bar with great views.